friflo/Friflo.Json.Fliox/README.md

     - small size of Fliox assemblies (*.dll) ~ 850 kb in total, 350 kb zipped
 - target for optimal performance
     - maximize throughput, minimize latency, minimize heap allocations and boxing
-    - enable task batching aka a unit of work
+    - enable task batching as a unit-of-work
     - support bulk operations for CRUD commands
 - provide compact and strongly typed API
     - type safe access to entities and their keys when dealing with containers